Why Polyphenols Are So Good For Your Health + How To Get More In Your Diet

 - Curcumin: found in turmeric.

 It also bears mentioning that olives and olive oil are considered such great health foods, not only because of the monounsaturated fat and oleic acid, but because they, too, are chock-full of polyphenols.
 For example, the polyphenol hydroxytyrosol (HT), is considered one of the key factors responsible for the Mediterranean diet’s many health benefits.
-Research using olive oil extract has suggested that HT may prevent cardiovascular disease, among others, by stimulating mitogenesis (i.e. making more mitochondria).
+Research using olive oil extract has suggested that HT may prevent cardiovascular disease1, among others, by stimulating mitogenesis2 (i.e. making more mitochondria).

 What do polyphenols do?

 As mentioned in my book The Plant Paradox, plants use their polyphenols to protect their mitochondria from damage, particularly from sunlight.
-Notice the parallels here: plants need sunlight in order for their mitochondria to produce energy; humans need oxygen for the same purpose—yet both sunlight and oxygen are damaging to these organelles.
+Notice the parallels here: plants need sunlight in order for their mitochondria to produce energy; humans need oxygen for the same purpose—yet both sunlight and oxygen are damaging to these organelles3.

 So, how do plants mitigate this damage?
 By producing “sunscreens” (aka their polyphenols).
 And fun fact: the polyphenol content of a plant's leaves are usually much higher than the fruit.